 The SST registration fee will not change.
 Payment is taken when a trainee registers onto SST and is the same as the current SST registration fee.

-SAS and LED trainees
+SAS and LE Doctors

-The GMC introduced transition period in May 2021 for Portfolio Pathway applicants.
+The GMC introduced a transition period in May 2021 for Portfolio Pathway applicants.
 You will have the same transition period as trainees and can apply with current ATSMs or new SITMs during the transition period.
 For further details, see our implementation and transition document.

 The transition period to move to Curriculum 2024 will be 2 years from August 2024.
 The transition period will expire in August 2026.
 If your projected completion date for your ATSM(s) is post August 2026, you should discuss your individual circumstances with your SITM Director and your supervisor.